 Position: UrbanArt Commission – Senior Program Manager (full time)

 UrbanArt Commission (UAC) is hiring a Senior Program Manager to focus on site-specific public art installations funded through the City of Memphis’ percent-for-art program and private clients and partners.
 This position will work closely with the Executive Director and Program Management team to engage stakeholders and support artists through the development of public art and programming.
 This position is responsible for facilitating the commissioning process, managing artists’ progression through design, fabrication and installation.
 A key component of this role will be the development and implementation of neighborhood engagement efforts that involve, build meaningful relationships with, and invite feedback from residents and partners around project sites and at each stage of the commission and design process.
-This position will also support the Program Management team and work strategically across two additional portfolios to align efforts around building Memphis-based artists’ capacity and interest in public art, and intentional neighborhood engagement.
+This position will also provide additional support and leadership to the Program Management team by coordinating work strategically across two additional portfolios to align efforts around building Memphis-based artists’ capacity and interest in public art, and intentional neighborhood engagement.

 Finally, all UAC team members are responsible for collaborating internally and externally to implement a new strategic plan and helping to deliver the mission of UAC to connect artists and neighborhoods to shape spaces through public art.